Showry1123/lit_review_LLM/README.md

 ## Executive App
 Download from here [MacOS](https://drive.google.com/file/d/1noQj8qnohIlzFrcv-JIhXOIANV1fnmuM/view?usp=sharing) or [Win](https://drive.google.com/file/d/1K4VU_cn1M-lI3WTUG4g0IAzFA483ZihB/view?usp=sharing)

-* Downloading or running the app might be blocked by system.
-Remember to tell your system to be cool.
+* Downloading or running the app might be blocked by system because it's from an unverified developer.
+Remember to tell your system to be cool :)

 1. Firstly you need to download all the papers that you want to explore from PubMed as a .txt file (currently only PubMed supported).
 2. Run your app and insert your openai API.